niccottrell/mongo-metadata-s3/readme.md

 This demo assumes that there is a local MongoDB server running and that you have valid AWS credentials setup in your environment (e.g. in `~/.aws/config`)

 You will need to choose a new `s3bucketName` field before compiling.

+# Running

+Build with `mvn package`

+Configure your AWS creditials for the current user.

+Then run with `java -jar target/mongos3-1.0-SNAPSHOT-jar-with-dependencies.jar -r <S3REGION> -b <S3BUCKET>`